Hi, I’m Heather and I’m glad you’re here!

 You deserve a career you love that makes you happy and offers freedom and flexibility to help balance your work and home life.
 I won’t hold back or sugarcoat…..so BEWARE!
 I’m upfront and honest.
 I can tell you now that this journey requires hard work on your part, but we’ll do it together.

-Two great places to start are the resource library and the free resources to help build your blog and business.
+Two great places to start are the resource library and the freelance writing resources to help build your blog and business.
 Check them out below.
 You’ll need to sign up for the newsletter to get the password for the library.
-Here’s a hint, you can sign up for the free eBook above and I’ll send you the password.
+Here’s a hint, you can sign up for the free email course, and I’ll send you the password.
 Let’s start your journey together!